reserved space

 Forest Dhamma Notes are reflections on Dhamma in the Forest Kamatana tradition as practised by Bhikkhus especially in NE Thailand.
 The reflections are in diary form, i.e. in a blog.

-The Buddhism Guide from About.com is currently Anthony Flanagan (previously well established by Dick Dillon) is a large site with broad coverage that is frequently and regularly updated.
-About.com is a commercial operation, but although there are adverts, the guides are allowed to build up the site quite freely within certain structures.
+The Buddhism Guide from About.com is currently Barbara O'Brien (previously well established by Anthony Flanagan and Dick Dillon) is a large site with broad coverage that is frequently and regularly updated.
+About.com is a commercial operation, but although there are adverts, the guides are allowed to build up the site quite freely within certain structures [I was the first guide, for a very brief period].

 Buddhism - The Buddha`s Message to Mankind according to Michael Holmboe Meyer